Spring Cleaning Your Spirit: A Guide to Renewal and Growth

 Take the time to clear out negativity that might be holding you back.

 Writing morning pages.
 I can’t begin to describe the benefits I’ve felt from putting pen to paper.
 It’s as if the negative energy is transferred directly onto the page, leaving me feeling lighter immediately.
-(This reminds me, I need to get back into this practice!)

 1. Spend time in nature.